larsks/azure-tools/docs/api.md

 ## REST API Endpoints

-- `/?comp=versions` -- get a list of API versions supported by the configuration server.
+- `GET /?comp=versions` -- get a list of API versions supported by the configuration server.

   A request looks like: